casualGamer-dev/Nuon/src/core/or/dataflow.md

 There's an abstraction layer above OR connections (the ones that handle cells) and below cells called **Channels**.
-A channel's purpose is to transmit authenticated cells from one Tor instance (relay or client) to another.
+A channel's purpose is to transmit authenticated cells from one Nuon instance (relay or client) to another.

 Currently, only one implementation exists: Channel_tls, which sends